Jesse0Michael/uuid-farm/README.md

 Go server generated using [Open API generator](https://github.com/OpenAPITools/openapi-generator) with changes made by me [#4038](https://github.com/OpenAPITools/openapi-generator/pull/4038) [#4196](https://github.com/OpenAPITools/openapi-generator/pull/4196) [#4400](https://github.com/OpenAPITools/openapi-generator/pull/4400).
 The Open API generator builds a convenient API skeleton separates the API routing and service logic into their own interfaces.

 ###### When trying to use the go-server generated code I found it lacking from what I would normally build in a Golang API server.
 I saw the opportunity to actually contribute to a real open source repo and shed my imposter syndrome skin to improve the repo for #hacktoberfest2019.
-Adding and modifying the templates that were used into something that im very pleased with.
+Adding and modifying the [mustache templates](https://mustache.github.io/mustache.5.html) that were used into something that I'm very pleased with.

 Node Client generation the [typescript-node](https://github.com/OpenAPITools/openapi-generator/blob/master/docs/generators/typescript-node.md) Openapi generator to publish a npm package to use in a frontend.